EvitcaStudio/Resonance/README.md

-# aSound
+# ESound
 A plugin that will easily allow you to play sounds and control them.

-#INCLUDE SCRIPT asound.min.js
+#INCLUDE SCRIPT esound.min.js

 **🚧🚧 Docs coming soon 🚧🚧**